Meaning: Stop, Quit

 What is Yamete?

-It has the meaning of stopping a state or action, is used in the same way as the English Stop, and is a strong expression.
+It means stopping a state or action, is used like the English “stop,” and is a strong expression.

 When friends make a joke about something that they don’t like, they use Yametekure, Yamensyai, or Yameteyoo, but when they don’t like it, they say Yamete.